Philip1961/hello-world/README.md

 # hello-world
-This is a starter repository to explore GitHub.
+This is a starter repository to explore GitHub